Ovnuniarchos/synth-et-quatre/fmsynth/docs/commands.markdown

 Silence voice `vv`, with operator mask `oo`.
 This ends envelopes, and disables operators immediately.

-## `--:pp:vv:08` (SET PANPOT)
+## `ii:pp:vv:08` (SET PANPOT)

-Set pan position for voice `vv` to bits 0-5 of `pp`.
-0 is left, 62-63 is right, and 31 is center.
+Set pan position for voice `vv` to `pp`.
+0-1 is left, 255 is right, and 128 is center.

-Bit 6 inverts the left channel, and bit 7 the right one.
+Bit 0 of `ii` inverts the left channel, and bit 1 the right one.
 This allows for pseudo-surround effects.

 ## `cc:--:vv:09` (SET CLIP)